 [July 2025] The MIND Lab meets in the Lullwater Preserve for a mid-summer picnic to celebrate all of the great work accomplished recently!

-[July 2025] TJ presented a peer-reviewed abstract on altered functional connectivity in patients with Alzheimer's Disease in Copenhagen, Denmark at this year's EMBC meeting!
+[July 2025] TJ presented an IEEE conference paper on altered functional connectivity in patients with Alzheimer's Disease in Copenhagen, Denmark at this year's EMBC meeting.
+His submission was in the top 7% of papers for the entire conference!

 [June 2025] Some of the MIND Lab members attended OHBM 2025 in Brisbane, Australia this year.
 Lisa and Lauren co-organized a symposium that highlighted cutting-edge pre-clinical work, titled "Leveraging pre-clinical multi-modal approaches to understand the neural underpinnings of functional connectivity.”